ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 ## Sending push notifications
 {: #openwhisk_catalog_pushnotifications_send}

-The `/whisk.system/pushnotifications/sendMessage` action sends push notifications to registered devices.
+The `/whisk.system/pushnotifications/sendMessage` Action sends push notifications to registered devices.
 The parameters are as follows:

 - `text`: The notification message to be shown to the user.
 For example, `-p text "Hi ,OpenWhisk send a notification"`.
 - `url`: A URL that can be sent along with the alert.
 For example, `-p url "https:\\www.w3.ibm.com"`.